blitz-js/blitz/README.md

 ⚡️ Highly secure authentication <br>
 ⚡️ Authorization you can use on both server and client<br>
 ⚡️ Model validation you can use on both server and client<br>
-⚡️ Plugins for easily adding libaries like Tailwind, CSS-in-JS, etc.<br>
+⚡️ Plugins for easily adding libraries like Tailwind, CSS-in-JS, etc.<br>
 ⚡️ React native support<br>
 ⚡️ GUI so you don't have to use the CLI<br>